CodingGarden/faqs/README.md

 Everything just works™️ on my Mac.
 I spent 6+ years in Windows IT support.
 I've used Windows 95, 98, XP, Me, 7, Vista, 8 and 10.
 The amount of things that have gone wrong on my Windows machines is immeasurable.
 Most of my old windows laptops have become linux machines.
 I prefer Ubuntu because I'm used to it and it mostly just works.

 My Macbook is the only thing from the Apple ecosystem:
-* I don't have the latest and greatest model, I use a 2015 Macbook Pro.
+* I used a 2015 Macbook Pro for 7 years.
+I finally upgraded to a 14" M1 Pro in January 2023.
 * I don't have an icloud account.
 * I don't use siri.
 * I have some old iPhones I use for testing occasionally, but I use an Android phone as my daily driver.